The first month

 Complete an ergonomics assessment

-Complete the Computer Ergonomics E-Tool and see how you can improve your workplace ergonomics.
+Complete the Computer Ergonomics E-Tool and learn how you can improve your workplace ergonomics.
 Findings will be sent to your supervisor for review.
 If necessary, your supervisor can arrange for detailed follow-up with a ministry trained ergonomics assessor.

 If you are working remotely, you will need to complete the Computer Ergonomics E-tool as a condition of your telework agreement.